Global Prep — 2018

 Your journey will begin in New York, where you’ll meet up with the rest of your group and travel with your Group Leader to Spain.
 When you arrive at the airport in Madrid, you’ll be greeted by AFS Staff or Volunteers.
 Then you’ll take a short trip to Valladolid and meet your Spanish host family.
 You’ll attend a welcome party with your whole group and enjoy a traditional Spanish merienda (snack) together.
 As you’re surrounded by Spain’s fun-loving culture, you can absorb the sights, sounds, and smells of your new home for the next two weeks.

-After settling in with your host family, you’ll get started on your Spanish lessons so you can communicate with all the new people you meet.
-You’ll be split up into groups according to your language level in classes with no more than 15 students.
-You and your group will have class every morning from 9:30 a.m. to 1:30 p.m., and then venture into Valladolid to experience the city’s rich traditions and culture.
+After settling in with your host family, you’ll get started on your Spanish lessons so that you can better communicate with the locals.
+You’ll be split up into groups according to your proficiency level in classes with no more than 15 students.
+You and your group will have class every morning from 9:30 a.m. to 1:30 p.m., and then venture into Valladolid or the surrounding areas to experience the area’s rich culture and traditions.

-When you're not in class, you’ll get to work with local Spanish students to help them advance their English.
-You’ll also meet with a group of refugee children and accompany them on a trip to the science museum, which is sure to be an impactful experience!
+When you're not in class, you and your group will take part in rewarding service-learning activities.
+You’ll get together with young people in the Roma community to discuss and compare your cultures and traditions.
+You’ll also work with local children at day camps, organizing sports and activities and helping them to improve their English-speaking abilities.
+Finally, you’ll meet with a group of refugee children and accompany them on a field trip to a science museum, which is sure to be an impactful experience for everyone.

 During your two weeks in Spain, you can expect to spend many of your evenings growing close with your host family.
-Take this opportunity to enjoy homemade Spanish cuisine and practice your language skills as you chat with the neighbors!
-On the weekend, you and your host family will have the chance to play sports and go hiking in the countryside together.
-Your family will likely have children around your age, so you can learn from them what it’s like to be a teenager in Spain.
+Take this opportunity to enjoy homemade Spanish cuisine and practice your language skills as you chat with your neighbors!
+On the weekend, you and your host family will have the chance to go hiking in the countryside together or enjoy other local activities.
+Your family will likely have children, and host brothers and sisters are often encouraged to join in class and group activities!

-Besides language lessons and hanging out with your host family, you and your friends can enjoy some sight-seeing in downtown Valladolid.
-You’ll go on an excursion to Salamanca, where you’ll explore the city square, taking in the lively culture and conversation before visiting the famous cathedral.
+Besides taking language lessons, volunteering and hanging out with your host family, you and your friends can enjoy some sightseeing in downtown Valladolid.
+You’ll also go on an excursion to Salamanca, where you’ll explore the city square, taking in its lively local character before visiting the famous cathedral.
 Look out for the carving of an astronaut on the 12th century church’s walls—it was added in a restoration in 1992!

 As you near the end of your time in Spain, you’ll have the chance to visit the legendary Roman aqueduct in Segovia and see the city’s medieval cathedral and Alcazar (palace).
 Then you and your group will continue on to Spain’s capital, Madrid.
 Before heading home, you’ll take a tour of the Plaza Mayor, the Prado Museum, and the Puerta del Sol (which is like Spain’s version of Times Square).